pyg-team/pytorch_geometric/docs/source/notes/create_gnn.rst

 In the :meth:`update` function, we simply return the output of the aggregation.

-That is all that it takes to create a message passing layer.
+That is all that it takes to create a simple message passing layer.
 You can use this layer as a building block for deep architectures.
 Initializing and calling it is straightforward: